 They place a substantial sum of money and faith into the hands of founders with little to no assurance that they will be able to, at the very least, recoup their initial investment.
 While the business concept or idea is significant, many venture capitalists value the character and drive of the founder(s) or management team above all else.

-Investors have a vested interest in the management team that will be bringing the concept to reality.
+Investors have a vested interest in the management team that will be bringing a business concept to reality.
 An experienced management team provides investors a greater sense of security than new or inexperienced founders.

-Naturally, there is more confidence that accomplished founders will better manage the funds provided and elevate the organization that they represent.
+Naturally, there is increased confidence in accomplished founders to better manage the funds provided and elevate the organization that they represent.
 It is a common belief that a competent team can uplift an inferior product or service, but an incompetent team can do nothing with a superior product or service.

 Investors want to see a significant degree of personal investment.
 This isn’t exclusive to personal capital.
 They want to see your blood, sweat, and tears poured into the business because if you won’t invest, they never will.